-With a multitude of health-boosting properties, from anti-cancer effects to weight loss, and even helping with asthma and cholesterol issues, whey protein is championed for its multifaceted impacts, lauded by the health-conscious to the gym-goers.
+With a multitude of health-boosting properties, from anti-cancer effects to weight loss, and even helping with asthma and cholesterol issues, whey protein is championed for its multifaceted impacts, lauded by the health-conscious.

-The result?
-Inflammation, hormonal changes, and increased oil production; a triple-threat to baby-soft skin where makeup seamlessly glides on.
-IGF-1 is known to stimulate the production of sebum, the pesky oily substance which makes its way into our pores, transforming from an innocent, moisturising property into a troublesome coating which erupts into acne when in excess.
+However, Whey Protein has been shown to increase inflammation, hormonal changes, and increased oil production; a triple-threat to baby-soft skin where makeup seamlessly glides on.
+This results in the production of sebum, the pesky oily substance which makes its way into our pores, transforming from an innocent, moisturising property into a troublesome coating which erupts into acne when in excess.

 Now, that isn’t to say that you should immediately head to your nearest cupboard to ensure that your collection of whey protein takes pride of place in the bin.
 If you haven’t experienced any breakouts above your standard pimple here-and-there, you’re probably good to go!
 But if you have noticed the odd skin eruption, it may be time to look at vegan protein alternatives.